aranbarri/bme280-kafka/README.md

 - Kafka runs in a container on port 9092.
 - The app requires access to I2C (/dev/i2c-1); add privileges to the container if needed.
-- Python dependencies are in requirements.txt.
+- Python dependencies are in requirements.txt [bme280pi, kafka-python]